SYZ mirror symmetry for toric varieties: Mirror symmetry for compact toric varieties

 Fukaya, Oh, Ohta and Ono \cite{FOOO-toricI} showed that the moduli space $\overline{\mathcal{M}}_k(L;\beta)$ admits a {\em Kuranishi structure} with virtual dimension

 where $\mu(\beta)$ is the Maslov index of $\beta$.
-They also construct, using perturbations by equivariant multi-sections, a {\em virtual fundamental chain} $[\overline{\mathcal{M}}_k(L;\beta)]^\text{vir}$ \cite{FOOO-toricI}, which becomes a {\em cycle} in the case $k=1$ and $\mu(\beta) = 2$ (roughly speaking, this is because $\mu(\beta) = 2$ is the minimal Maslov index and there cannot be disk bubbles for domains of stable disks). \begin{defn} The {\em genus 0 open Gromov-Witten invariant} $n_\beta$ is defined as
+They also constructed, using perturbations by torus-equivariant multi-sections, a {\em virtual fundamental chain} $[\overline{\mathcal{M}}_k(L;\beta)]^\text{vir}$ \cite{FOOO-toricI}, which becomes a {\em cycle} in the case $k=1$ and $\mu(\beta) = 2$ (roughly speaking, this is because $\mu(\beta) = 2$ is the minimal Maslov index and there cannot be disk bubbles in the domains of stable disks). \begin{defn} The {\em genus 0 open Gromov-Witten invariant} $n_\beta$ is defined as

-where $ev: \overline{\mathcal{M}}_1(L;\beta) \to L$ is the evaluation at the (unique) boundary marked point. \end{defn} It was shown in \cite{FOOO-toricI} that the numbers $n_\beta$ are independent of the choice of perturbations, so they define certain invariants for the pair $(X,L)$.
+where $ev: \overline{\mathcal{M}}_1(L;\beta) \to L$ is the evaluation at the (unique) boundary marked point. \end{defn} It was shown in \cite{FOOO-toricI} that the numbers $n_\beta$ are independent of the choice of perturbations, so they are invariants for the pair $(X,L)$ (hence the name ``open Gromov-Witten invariants'').
 In general, these invariants are very difficult to compute because the moduli problem can be highly obstructed.
 We will come back to this in the next section.

 In terms of the open Gromov-Witten invariants $n_\beta$, we have the following \begin{defn} The {\em Lagrangian Floer superpotential} is defined as

 Here, we regard $\check{X}$ as the moduli space of pairs $(L,\nabla)$ where $L$ is a Lagrangian torus fiber of the moment map $\rho$ and $\nabla$ is a flat $U(1)$-connection over $L$, and $Z_\beta$ is the function (in fact a monomial) explicitly defined by